 PSAs made their debut in conjunction with Filmation's Hardy Boys series in 1969.
 They didn't become a regular epilogue element until 1972 as part of Filmation's Fat Albert and the Cosby Kids series.
 Filmation was the first studio to add a moral in the form of an epilogue at the end of animated television episodes.
 In an interview for Agent DVD Online, Filmation co-founder Lou Scheimer said, "The PSAs were always about the moral in the show, literally to help the child with the concept of the lesson.
 The idea started with Bill Cosby doing the live-action segments on Fat Albert.
 It was very effective.
 We had these superhero shows and at the end the hero would talk about what was in the episode.
 It created really good will.
 Mothers were writing in.
 It was very successful for the kid audience."

-It is likely that PSA's were never made or televised because the animated STAR TREK series did not feature physical violence which might require a special moral to provide balance as the much-maligned superhero shows did.
+Apparently, no episode epilogue PSA's were ever made or televised for the animated STAR TREK series because the show did not feature physical violence which might have required a special moral to provide balance as the much-maligned superhero shows had.

-So there never were any Animated STAR TREK PSAs.
+So there never were any Animated STAR TREK epilogue PSAs.
 Just for fun, however, I decided to create 30-second PSAs with the type of lessons that might be learned from each of the twenty-two Animated STAR TREK episodes.
+I later created a PSA for my new Animated STAR TREK episode "And Let the Heavens Fall."
 These new PSAs were written seriously just like the ones that were seen on Saturday mornings in the 1970's and 1980's, but when viewed with today's sensibilities, they will probably seem quaint and perhaps humorous.
-They are being uploaded to youTube as soon as they are completed and they can be watched below.
+They have all been uploaded to youTube and they can be watched below.
 Enjoy...